Security-Onion-Solutions/securityonion-docs/production-deployment.rst

      sudo sosetup

-   Otherwise, if you are remote and logged in over ssh, you can run CLI-only Setup using ``sosetup.conf``.
+   Alternatively, you can run ``sosetup-minimal`` if you prefer the minimal configuration or you can automate Setup using ``sosetup.conf``.
 For more information, please see ``/usr/share/securityonion/sosetup.conf``.
 #.
 The Setup wizard will walk you through configuring ``/etc/network/interfaces`` and will then reboot.
 #.
 When prompted whether you would like to configure ``/etc/network/interfaces`` now, choose ``Yes, configure
    /etc/network/interfaces!``.